AsherTeo/MR-Beast-Data-Analytics/README.md

 ### 4) Machine Learning Analysis

-Feature engineering is followed by standardization of numerical data using the Standard Scaler.
-This step ensures that all numerical features are normalized to the same range, preventing certain features from dominating others during model training.
+The process begins with the standardization of numerical data using the Standard Scaler.
+This step ensures that all numerical features are normalized to a consistent range, preventing certain features from dominating others during model training.
 A variety of regression models, including Decision Tree, Random Forest, XGBoost, and others, are considered for predicting numerical metrics like view count or engagement ratios.

-The dataset undergoes 10-Fold cross-validation to assess the model's performance across different subsets of the data, providing a robust evaluation.
-The performance of each model is evaluated using metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared score.
-These metrics provide insights into how well the models are capturing the variance in the target variable and making accurate predictions.
+The dataset undergoes 10-Fold cross-validation to thoroughly assess the model's performance across different subsets of the data, providing a robust evaluation.
+The performance of each model is then evaluated using metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared score.
+These metrics provide insights into how well the models capture the variance in the target variable and make accurate predictions.

 To further enhance the models, a grid search is employed to fine-tune hyperparameters.
 This systematic search over a predefined hyperparameter space helps identify the optimal set of hyperparameters for each model.
 The process involves exploring different combinations of hyperparameters to maximize predictive performance.

 After hyperparameter tuning, the models are re-evaluated using the same metrics (MSE, MAE, R-squared score).
 This step ensures that the adjustments made during hyperparameter tuning lead to improvements in model performance.

-Ultimately, the best-performing model is identified based on the lowest MSE score.
+Finally, the best model is determined based on the lowest MSE score.
 Ensemble models, including Ensemble without hyperparameter tuning, Random Forest with hyperparameter tuning, and Extra Tree with hyperparameter tuning, emerge as the top contenders.

 ## **Installation**